 The commercial enzyme preparation is granulated and fixed to a food grade wheat carrier.
 As well, maltodextrin and starch (which may be produced from wheat starch), may be among the raw materials used as fermentation media in the production of the enzyme.
-The presence of wheat could be of concern to people with wheat allergies or intolerances.
-However this is unlikely to be an issue, as the enzyme is exclusively intended for use in bakery products whose main ingredient is wheat flour or other gluten containing cereals.
+The presence of wheat or products derived from wheat such as maltodextrin and starch could be of concern to people with wheat allergies or intolerances.